ngeor/instarepo/README.md

                         Only run fixers that have the given prefixes --except-fixers EXCEPT_FIXERS [EXCEPT_FIXERS ...]
-                        Do not run fixers that have the given prefixes
+                        Do not run fixers that have the given prefixes --local-dir LOCAL_DIR
+                        Apply fixes for a project at a local working directory.
+Skips all GitHub related calls and git push.

 Authentication:
   -u USERNAME, --username USERNAME